TurboGears/tg2docs/docs/main/Deployment/DeployWithAnEgg.rst

 Deploying your TG application with an Egg and Easy Install
 ===========================================================

-:status: Official

 .. contents::
     :depth: 3

-How to Build an .egg File for Your Project
+How to Build a .egg File for Your Project
 ------------------------------------------

 An egg is Python's new distribution format, comparable to a ``.jar`` in Java.
 It's basically a zip file with a particular directory structure containing the code and a bit of metadata.
 You can get details on eggs directly from the inventor at the `PEAK Developers' Center`_.

 A freshly quickstarted project will have a ``setup.py`` file.
 This file allows